trishume/sympy-wiki-with-svn/GSoC-2011-Report-Sean-Vig-Symbolic-Clebsch-Gordon-coefficients:Wigner-symbols-and-Implementing-Addition-of-Spin-Angular-Momenta.md

 For my project, my goal was to implement symbolic Clebsch-Gordan coefficients, then use these symbolic objects to implement coupled spin algebra.
 This would include implementing the code to use uncoupled states and operators with the existing TensorProduct class, creating new classes for coupled spin states and defining the algebra to go back and forth between these and apply operators to states.

-My initial application can be seen here: [[GSoC 2011 Application Sean Vig]].
+My initial application can be seen here: [[GSoC 2011 Application Sean Vig Symbolic Clebsch Gordon coefficients:Wigner symbols and Implementing Addition of Spin Angular Momenta]].
 My progress over the course of the summer is documented on my blog [here](http://seanvig.blogspot.com)

 ## GSoC Project